ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/04-Product-Requirements.md

 ## Stakeholders

-What is important to our team is reliability, accessibility, and simplicity.
+Our team values reliability, accessibility, and simplicity.
 We want our clap-activated light to respond accurately every time without confusing random sounds for claps.
-Ease of use is another priority because users should not need electrical experience to install or customize the system.
-We also care about safety and affordability, making sure our design can be powered by a low-voltage USB connection and built under thirty dollars for accessible prototyping and real-world use.
+Ease of use is a significant priority, as users should not need electrical experience to install or customize the system.
+We also care about safety and affordability.
+We prove this by making sure our design can be powered by a low-voltage USB connection and by making it possible to be built with under thirty dollars for accessible prototyping and real-world use.

-We are designing primarily for two groups.
-The first group is young adults such as college students, nurses, or shift workers who need a simple, automated way to wake up or control lights hands-free.
-The second group is seniors and people with limited mobility who benefit from being able to turn on lights safely without getting up or reaching for switches.
+We designed ClapSense primarily for two groups.
+The first group would be young adults such as college students, nurses, or shift workers who need a simple, automatic way to wake up or control lights hands-free.
+The second group we wish to benefit are our seniors and those with limited mobility--both of which might benefit from being able to turn on lights safely without getting up or reaching for switches.

 As a team, our focus is on developing a reliable sound detection system that minimizes false triggers, a safe low-voltage circuit that can be used in dorms or senior living environments, and a modular design that can expand into future smart-home integration.
-These priorities show what matters most to us—creating a product that is dependable, safe, and inclusive while demonstrating real engineering and design skills.
+These priorities show what matters most to us—-creating a product that is dependable, safe, and inclusive; all while demonstrating real engineering and design skills.

 ## Use Cases